 Log on to the Log Service console.

-Select the desired project and click the project name or Manage on the right.
+Select the desired project and click the project name.

 On the Logstore List page, select the desired Logstore and click Search in the LogSearch column.

 If there is a Context View link to the left of a log returned on the query results page, this indicates that the log supports the context query function.

 This will switch the console from common search mode to context query mode.